philhawksworth/hawksworx.com/content/blog/unobtrusify-your-javascript.md

     I also use an additional trick to prevent a flash of unstyled content or FOUC (gratifyingly pronounced 'FOOOOOOK' by <a href="http://hicksdesign.co.uk/" title="hicksdesign: design for print and new-fangled media">John Hicks</a>) while the Javascript is being downloaded.
 This trick is <a href="http://www.learningjquery.com/2008/10/1-awesome-way-to-avoid-the-not-so-excellent-flash-of-amazing-unstyled-content" title="1 (Awesome) Way To Avoid the (Not So Excellent) Flash of (Amazing) Unstyled Content &raquo; Learning jQuery - Tips, Techniques, Tutorials">very well explained</a> by <a href="http://www.englishrules.com/" title="English Rules">Karl Swedberg</a> on the excellent <a href="http://www.learningjquery.com/" title="Learning jQuery - Tips, Techniques, Tutorials">learningjquery.com</a> site.
 </p>
 <p>
-    For a better picture of exactly what is going on, why not swing by <a href="http://Unobtrusify.com" title="Unobtrusify.com - Unobtrusive Javascript for Progressive Enhancement">Unobtrusify.com</a> and exercise your right as a citizen of the Web to view the source.
+    For a better picture of exactly what is going on, why not swing by <a href="http://unobtrusify.hawksworx.com" title="Unobtrusify - Unobtrusive Javascript for Progressive Enhancement">unobtrusify.hawksworx.com</a> and exercise your right as a citizen of the Web to view the source.
 Hitting View Source is so often the best way to learn how things are done.
 Go on!
 Go and get your hands dirty!
 </p>